-There are many different sources of driver distraction.
-The most common ones are smoking and using a smart phone, followed by eating and drinking.
+There are many different sources of driver distraction, for example: smoking or vaping, using a smart phone or GPS, and eating and drinking.
 Drivers also tend to be more distracted during certain times of the year, week and day.

 Although technology can be of great help to drivers, some technologies go too far and become significant sources of distraction.